 If you have specific questions regarding the Naturalization process please contact the

 U.S. Citizenship and Immigration Services.
 To schedule an appointment with the USCIS office go to INFOPASS .
-USCIS does not take personal phone calls.
+For more information on contacting USCIS CLICK HERE.

 The culmination of the Naturalization process is the administration of the Oath of Citizenship.
 In the District of Kansas, approximately 2,500 petitioners take the oath of citizenship in a formal ceremony every year.
 The ceremony typically lasts for about an hour.
 For specific questions regarding the Naturalization ceremony, please contact the clerk's office in your location.